-A parent should contact the school nurse if a student has been diagnosed with COVID.
+A parent should contact the school nurse if a student has been diagnosed with COVID-19 or may have COVID-19.

 A full list of conditions for which the school must exclude children can be obtained from the school nurse.